parssak/universal-ui/README.md

 ## What is this library?

-A customizable Tailwind React UI library, utilizing data-attributes and TW3.2 functionality to have extrmeely flexible components.
+A customizable Tailwind React UI library, utilizing data-attributes and TW3.2 functionality to have extremely flexible components.

 ## Tenets
 1. All components should be easily themeable project-wide, and per-instance overrideable.